 Most cell carriers have horrible data packages for cruising.
 These packages are expensive and don’t cover much.
-The good news is that the cruise lines have realized that selling data (making internet available to their guests) is an excellent source of ancillary income, and with the growing technology, are making this available to passengers at better and better rates and efficiency.
-Take advantage of your cruise ships internet package.
+The good news is that the cruise lines have realized that selling data (making internet available to their guests) is an excellent source of ancillary income.

 Don’t forget your chargers and cables